Rail freight transport: Less than carload freight

 Less-than-carload freight is any load that does not fill a boxcar or box motor or less than a boxcar load.

 Historically in North America, trains might be classified as either way freight or through freight.
-A way freight generally carried less-than-carload shipments to/from a location, whose origin/destination was a rail terminal yard.
-This product sometimes arrived at/departed from that yard by means of a through freight.
+Way freight generally carried less-than-carload shipments to/from a location whose origin/destination was a rail terminal yard.
+This product sometimes arrived at/departed from that yard via through freight.

-At a minimum, a way freight comprised a locomotive and caboose, to which cars called pickups and setouts were added or dropped off along the route.
-For convenience, smaller consignments might be carried in the caboose, which prompted some railroads to define their cabooses as way cars, although the term equally applied to boxcars used for that purpose.
-Way stops might be industrial sidings, stations/flag stops, settlements, or even individual residences.

-With the difficulty of maintaining an exact schedule, way freights yielded to scheduled passenger and through trains.
+With the difficulty of maintaining an exact schedule, many freight trains yielded to scheduled passenger and through trains.
 They were often mixed trains that served isolated communities.
-Like passenger service generally, way freights and their smaller consignments became uneconomical.
+As with passenger service generally, wayfreights and their smaller consignments became uneconomical.
 In North America, the latter ceased, and the public sector took over passenger transportation.

 Regional differences

 A map of the world showing regions by principal rail track gauge.

 Railroads are subject to the network effect: the more points they connect to, the greater the value of the system as a whole.
-Early railroads were built to bring resources, such as coal, ores and agricultural products from inland locations to ports for export.
-In many parts of the world, particularly the southern hemisphere, that is still the main use of freight railroads.
-Greater connectivity opens the rail network to other freight uses including non-export traffic.
-Rail network connectivity is limited by a number of factors, including geographical barriers, such as oceans and mountains, technical incompatibilities, particularly different track gauges and railway couplers, and political conflicts.
+Early railroads were built to bring resources, such as coal, ores, and agricultural products, from inland locations to ports for export.
+In many parts of the world, particularly in the Southern Hemisphere, that remains the primary use of freight railroads.
+Greater connectivity opens the rail network to other freight uses, including non-export traffic.
+Rail network connectivity is limited by many factors, including geographical barriers such as oceans and mountains, technical incompatibilities, particularly differences in track gauges and railway couplers, and political conflicts.
 The largest rail networks are located in North America and Eurasia.
-Long distance freight trains are generally longer than passenger trains, with greater length improving efficiency.
+Long-distance freight trains are generally longer than passenger trains, with greater length improving efficiency.
 Maximum length varies widely by system.
 (See longest trains for train lengths in different countries.)

-Many countries are moving to increase speed and volume of rail freight in an attempt to win markets over or to relieve overburdened roads and/or speed up shipping in the age of online shopping.
-In Japan, trends towards adding rail freight shipping are more due to availability of workers rather than other concerns.
+Many countries are moving to increase the speed and volume of rail freight to win markets, relieve overburdened roads, and speed up shipping in the age of online shopping.
+In Japan, trends towards adding rail freight shipping are more due to the availability of workers rather than other concerns.

 Rail freight tonnage as a percent of total moved by country: